Q: When does the Skyline College Promise Scholars Program Application open?

 Students who have already earned a Bachelor's degree are not eligible for the Promise Scholars Program, including both the full-time and part-time options.
 Eligibility is limited to first-time college students or those pursuing their first associate degree.

-If you are not eligible for Promise but need financial assistance, we encourage you to explore other resources, such as financial aid, scholarships, and support services available through the college.
-For more information, please visit our Financial Aid Office or contact us directly.
+If you are not eligible for Promise but need financial assistance, we encourage you to explore other financial resources and success programs available at Skyline College.
+Please visit our Financial Aid Office or contact us directly.

 Back to List of Topics